 - Meta title / description – also make these enticing and correct lengths

 Check Spelling and Grammar

 If your website has lots of spelling and grammar mistakes, it does convey a very professional image and does not give visitors a good user experience.
 Anyone visiting a website that they feel does not convey the level of professionalism they require is highly likely to move onto the next website that does.

 There are many tools that can assist with checking spelling and grammar.
 One handy tool that we use is Grammarly.
-It also has a Chrome extension which will pick up errors as you type them into your blog page, as well as any other place on the internet.
+It also has a Chrome extension that will pick up errors as you type them into your blog page, as well as any other place on the internet.

 Google is all about providing a good user experience.
-One of the ways that they achieve this is by providing useful, informative and relevant search engine results.
+One of the ways that they achieve this is by providing useful, informative, and relevant search engine results.
 If your website just copies information from other sources, this is not adding any value or useful information to their search results, so why would they rank you highly?

 There are quite a few tools that you can use to check for duplicate content.
 One such tool is Copyscape.
 Simply enter your text of the URL of a page, and it will check for instances of duplicate content.